If you are in the market to buy a passport, 2020 may be the best time to purchase that economic citizenship…

-The answer is “it depends”… It depends on which additional countries you get and how likely you are to visit them.
+The answer is “it depends”… on which additional countries you get and how likely you are to visit them.

-For example, a passport may offer 10 additional countries, but also cost tens of thousands of dollars more… We encourage you to think it through carefully and consider whether these additional visa-free countries are worth the cost.
+For example, a passport may offer 10 additional countries, but also cost tens of thousands of dollars more.
+Therefore, we encourage you to think it through carefully and consider whether these additional visa-free countries are worth the cost.

-To help you do this, we’ve created a detailed that shows you the differences in visa-free travel between all citizenship-by-investment passports.
+To help you do this, we created a detailed Citizenship By Investment Comparison Sheet that shows you the differences in visa-free travel between all citizenship-by-investment passports.

-Use this sheet to ensure you avoid overpaying for a passport that doesn’t provide significantly more value.
+Use this sheet to ensure you don’t overpay for a passport that doesn’t provide significantly more value.

 We have an in-depth article covering all currently available citizenship by investment programs that will give you a complete overview of all the options available to you.

-But for this article, we want to highlight one other options in the Caribbean and compare it to Antigua’s’ program…
+But for this article, we want to highlight one other option in the Caribbean and compare it to Antigua’s program…

 Saint Lucia’s program is definitely the best value option for single applicants.

-(Again, you will need to add the service provider’s commission to these numbers.)
+(Again, you will need to add the local service provider’s commission to these numbers.)